Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions

-In the last few years there were important developments in the experimental study of the electromagnetic structure of baryons in the timelike region, based on $e^+ e^- \to B \bar B$ reactions, for several baryon ($B$) states.
+In the last few years, there have been important developments in the experimental study of the electromagnetic structure of baryons in the timelike region, based on $e^+ e^- \to B \bar B$ reactions, for several baryon ($B$) states.
 Among other observables, one has access to the effective electromagnetic form factor $|G(q^2)|$ of the $\Omega^-$ baryon in the region ($q^2 \ge 4 M_\Omega^2$).

-The recent measurements of the $\Omega^-$ timelike effective form factor are very pertinent, because there is no experimental information about the $\Omega^-$ electromagnetic structure, apart from the charge and the magnetic moment.
+The recent measurements of the $\Omega^-$ timelike effective form factor are very pertinent because there is no experimental information about the $\Omega^-$ electromagnetic structure, apart from the charge and the magnetic moment.
 There are, however, lattice QCD simulations, at the strange quark physical mass, which can be interpreted as a reliable representation of the physical $\Omega^-$ (reduced light quark effects).
 Those lattice QCD simulations are performed in the spacelike region ($Q^2= -q^2 \ge 0$) for the electric charge ($G_{E0}$), magnetic dipole ($G_{M1}$) and electric quadrupole ($G_{E2}$) form factors.
 For the magnetic octupole ($G_{M3}$) form factor there are only simulations with large errors.